WHAT ARE MEDICAL

 How should I prepare for an X-ray?

 We recommend wearing comfortable, athletic-style clothing.
-If your clothing has metal or other objects in or on it (such as zippers or buttons), you may be asked to change into a gown to minimize the interference caused by these metal objects with the imaging technique.
+If your clothing has metal or other objects in or on it (such as zippers or buttons), you may be asked to change into a gown to minimize interference from these metal objects with the imaging technique.

 Are X-rays safe?

 When you get an X-ray, a part of your body is exposed to a small dose of ionizing radiation to create images of the inside.
 X-rays, a form of radiation similar to light or radio waves, can pass through most objects, including the human body.
 It’s important to remember that X-rays are safe when used by radiologists and technologists who are specially trained to minimize exposure.
-Their expertise ensures that no radiation remains in your body after the X-ray is taken, reinforcing the safety of the procedure.
+Their expertise ensures that no radiation remains in your body after the X-ray, reinforcing the procedure’s safety.

 Choose accurate imaging and convenient service with Optimum Imaging

-At Optimum Imaging Center, we stand out with our unwavering commitment to accurate and timely diagnostic imaging.
+At Optimum Imaging Center, we stand out for our unwavering commitment to accurate, timely diagnostic imaging.
 Our dedication to patient care, use of cutting-edge technology, and focus on your well-being set us apart in the healthcare industry.

-When you trust us with your imaging needs, you’re not just another patient.
-You’re a priority.
+When you trust us with your imaging needs, you are not just another patient.
+You are a priority.
 Experience the personalized care and attention that sets us apart in the industry.
-We’re here to serve you and your health needs.
+We are here to serve you and your health needs.